Abe to meet Trump amid challenges at home and abroad

-TOKYO (AP) — Japanese Prime Minister Shinzo Abe is heading to President Donald Trump’s Mar-a-Lago resort for two days of talks, hoping to keep Japan’s interests on the table in a possible U.S.-North Korea summit as well as stem a slide in his voter support ratings.
+TOKYO (AP) — Japanese Prime Minister Shinzo Abe headed Tuesday to President Donald Trump’s Mar-a-Lago resort for two days of talks, hoping to keep Japan’s interests on the table in a planned U.S.-North Korea summit as well as stem a slide in his voter support ratings.

-In meetings starting Tuesday, Abe will want to make sure Trump won’t leave Japan exposed to any North Korean missile threat that doesn’t affect America.
-He also is expected to ask the U.S. leader to raise with North Korean leader Kim Jong Un the issue of Japanese abducted by North Korea.
+Unlike at their two previous summits, when the two leaders showcased their close personal relationship, Abe arrives in the political hot seat this time.
+Experts say the outcome could boost or further undermine his leadership at home.
+Another golf outing, as at their Mar-a-Lago and Tokyo meetings in 2017, is being planned, a Japanese official said.

-Abe will likely try to get Trump to reverse his decision to include Japan in new steel and aluminum tariffs.
+During the talks, Abe will want to make sure Trump doesn’t cut a deal with North Korea that leaves Japan exposed to shorter-range missiles that do not necessarily threaten the U.S. He also is expected to ask the U.S. leader to raise with North Korean leader Kim Jong Un the issue of Japanese abducted by North Korea in the 1970s and 1980s.

-Experts say the outcome of their summit could boost or further undermine Abe’s leadership at home.
+Abe has to rely on Trump to represent Japan’s interests, as the prospects of an Abe-Kim meeting remain uncertain.
+Kim has already met Chinese President Xi Jinping and is holding talks with South Korean President Moon Jae-in next week before an expected meeting with Trump in late May or June.

 Most Read Nation & World Stories